Russia's 'tin pot despot' Putin ordered spy's London murder, UK inquiry told

 Emmerson said Litvinenko, who the inquiry was told was working for British security services, produced diligence reports for western companies that linked Putin and his associates to criminal gangs.

-These had led to deals being canceled, he said.
+These had led to deals being cancelled, he said.
 Litvinenko had also passed some of them to Lugovoy, whom he trusted as a businessman.

 POLONIUM TRAIL